 Proper education and healthcare facilities are conceivably two determining factors for the overall development of a nation.
 Whether the government should bear the cost of education and healthcare or should it be citizens’ responsibility is open for debate.
 I believe that a government must have a greater portion of its budget allocation for it, but ultimately it is personal efforts that can ensure an enlightened and healthy nation.

 To commence with, each government allocate resources for its education and health sectors but not all can achieve the desired success.
-Education in third world countries is less expensive than that of rich nations and yet the literacy rate in former is dismaying.
+Education in third-world countries is less expensive than that of rich nations and yet the literacy rate in the former is dismaying.
 This is mostly because only allowances by the state cannot guarantee a better education.
-This is true for the healthcare sector as well and healthy lifestyle is perhaps more important than having more hospitals and state-managed checkup points.
+This is true for the healthcare sector as well and a healthy lifestyle is perhaps more important than having more hospitals and state-managed checkup points.

 Furthermore, making education free for all at higher levels is not possible for the government as it would require a budget unendurable for the state.
 This is why there are so many private colleges and universities and they are doing just fine to provide quality education.
 Corruption is widespread in state-managed policies and due to this affluent citizens turn to public healthcare facilities most of the time.
 Citizens should support the healthcare costs and education fees, which many of them are already doing, to let the government focus on developing the country in the industrial sector.

-To conclude, governments already support the education and healthcare sectors by offering free-eduction in primary and in many cases secondary levels.
+To conclude, governments already support the education and healthcare sectors by offering free education in primary and in many cases secondary levels.
 Establishing hospitals and appointing doctors for free is not feasible for all states.
 This is why citizens should be responsible too for their education and healthy lifestyles.